How to Handle Your Shots Like a Champ - Part 1

 The nurses at your local health unit can answer questions about vaccines.

-- What should I do on vaccination day?
+- What should I do on immunization day?

 Make sure to wear short sleeves and eat breakfast.